aridjayarecipes/cutesrecipes.web.app/content/post/2527-recipe-of-quick-drumsticks-leaves-with-healthy-moong-soup.md

 1. Make ready 1-2 tablespoon mustard oil

 Drumstick leaves on the other hand is known for its excellent source of nutrition and is natural energy booster.
 The leaves are taken out from the branches, washed and then used.
 The leaves are either stir fried Lowers Infection : A good bowl of drumstick soup will help to fight any infection or flu.
-This old-fashioned moong soup recipe is sure to bring back memories of momma's loving care.
+This old-fashioned moong soup recipe is sure to bring back memories of momma&#39;s loving care.

 <!--inarticleads2-->